jaronowitz/frankenfit/docs/synopsis.md

 Frankenfit takes some inspiration from scikit-learn's [`Pipeline`](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html), but the Frankenfit API is intended to be used as a more general domain-specific language for data learning and transformation pipelines.
-It's eay to include models and estimators from third-party libraries like [scikit-learn](https://scikit-learn.org/) and [statsmodels](https://www.statsmodels.org/) in your Frankenfit pipelines.
+It's easy to include models and estimators from third-party libraries like [scikit-learn](https://scikit-learn.org/) and [statsmodels](https://www.statsmodels.org/) in your Frankenfit pipelines.